wlia-code/Motel-Meo/README.md

 Customers can book rooms based on their preferences, with features such as selecting check-in and check-out dates, viewing room types, and confirming bookings instantly

-### Customer Management

-Track customer details and their booking history, allowing for personalized services and promotions

 ## Strategy